gelisam/klister/README.rst

 Why "Klister"?
 --------------

-"Klister" is Danish for "glue", and is also used to form words describing _sticky_ things.
+"Klister" is Danish for "adhesive", and is also used to form words describing _sticky_ things.
 And our macros get _stuck_.